 MSI is one of the more popular gaming brands on the market.
 The company manufactures motherboards, peripherals, desktops, laptops, and add-in graphics cards.
 MSI Afterburner is a free tool that essentially complements its graphics cards, allowing customers to overclock them for better performance.
 But it also includes an on-screen display that can show your minimum and maximum frame rates.

-To enable the frame rate counter, click the gear icon located under Fan Speed to open the app’s settings.
+Step 1: To enable the frame rate counter, click the Gear icon located under Fan Speed to open the app's settings.
 Next, with the MSI Afterburner properties window now on your screen, select the Monitoring tab.

-From there, select up to seven related settings found under Active Hardware Monitoring Graphs.
+Step 2: From there, select up to seven related settings found under Active Hardware Monitoring Graphs.
 These include Framerate, Framerate Min, Framerate Avg, and more.
-Click to the left of each setting to enable (green check mark).
+Click to the left of each setting to enable (the green checkmark).

 - Doom (2016)